jajorda2/satohash/README.md

 # satohash
 Satohash - cryptographic key derivation function
-THIS IS AN UPDATED VERSION (THAT ACTUALLY WORKS) OF movedon2otherthings REPO This version includes an updated hash.h header file that has matching declarations for all definitions.
+THIS IS AN UPDATED VERSION (THAT ACTUALLY WORKS) OF movedon2otherthings REPO

+This version includes an updated hash.h header file that has matching declarations for all definitions.

+# build

+Tested on Ubuntu 16.04

+1. clone the repo

+2. cd to repo

+3. gcc satohash.c hash.h -o run

+4. *NOTE* on step three, just name the output anything you want.
+I chose "run" as you can see in instructions.

+# usage

 The function takes 256bit input (for example a password) and returns a 256bit output (for example a bitcoin private key)